SanfordBM19/Portfolio-Project-/README.md

 * `CovidVaccinations1.xlsx`
 * `Covid Dashboard.twb`

-### About the Project
+### About

-For this project, I worked with COVID-19 data to explore cases, deaths, population, and vaccinations across different countries and regions.
+I used COVID-19 data to explore cases, deaths, population, and vaccinations across different countries and regions.

-I used SQL to clean and analyze the data and then used the results to create a Tableau dashboard.
+I cleaned and analyzed the data with SQL and used Tableau to create a dashboard.

 ### What I Worked On

-Some of the questions I explored included:

-* What percentage of reported cases resulted in deaths?
-* How did the number of cases compare to a country's population?
+* Analyzing cases and deaths
-* Which countries had higher infection rates compared to their population?
+* Comparing infection rates to population
-* How did total deaths compare between countries and continents?
+* Comparing deaths across countries and continents
-* How did vaccination numbers change over time?
+* Analyzing vaccination rates
-* What percentage of a population had received vaccinations?

-I also practiced using SQL techniques such as:

-* Joins
-* CTEs
-* Window functions
-* Temporary tables
-* Views
-* Aggregate functions
-* Calculated fields

-### What I Learned

-This project helped me become more comfortable working with multiple datasets and using SQL to turn raw data into information that could be visualized and understood more easily.
+* Using joins, CTEs, window functions, temporary tables, and views

 ---